 The stretch of Lyell Highway between Bridgewater and New Norfolk, which follows the River Derwent, is particulary pretty, especially in the early morning with the river is calm and the reflection on the water of the hills is mirror-like.
 New Norfolk, the regional centre, is a picturesque Georgian town (19km south east), centrally located and the perfect base from which to explore the surrounding areas.

-Brimming with old world charm, Richmond is one of Tasmania's most loved and visited Georgian era colonial villagers.
+Brimming with old world charm, Richmond is one of Tasmania's most loved and visited Georgian era colonial villages.
 Rich in history and heritage and contains the oldest bridge and St Johns, the earliest Roman Catholic church in Australia, as well as a perfectly preserved colonial gaol.
 Established in 1825 to house the gangs of convicts used as labour in the area and prisoners in transit, the Gaol has been restored and is now a major tourist attraction.
+It is a short drive from Hobart.

 Take a day trip with a difference - travel east from Hobart but instead of turning south at Copping towards Tasman Peninsula, head north and follow the Wielangta Forest Drive.
 Your destination is the coastal town of Orford, where the strong relief of Maria Island across Mercury Passage provides a spectacular backdrop.
 Return to Hobart from Orford via Tasman Highway.